damianofalcioni/js-functions-orchestrator/README.md

 ## Logic

 The orchestration graph is defined by a list `functions` referencing availables JS/TS functions, and by a list of `connections` between different functions.
 A single connection can be `from` multiple JS functions `to` multiple JS functions and may include the transformation logic for the outputs of the `from` JS functions to the inputs of the `to` JS functions.
-After the initial execution of all the functions with user-defined inputs, the different connections loop sequentially and each connection starts only when all the `from` JS functions have Promises of results.
-Once awaited, their results are provided to the transformation logic and the results of the transformation are the inputs for the different `to` JS functions, which are then executed.
+After the initial definition of the listeners for all the`from` results required by every connection there is the execution of all the functions with user-defined inputs.
+Each connection starts only when all the `from` JS functions have results.
+Once started, their results are provided to the transformation logic and the results of the transformation are the inputs for the different `to` JS functions, which are then executed.

 In more details the orchestration logic is the following:

-1. Initialization of starting functions with user-defined inputs
+1. Initialization of event listeners of `"from"` execution results for every connection

-    - The selected functions are executed and their result Promise stored
+2. Initialization of starting functions with user-defined inputs

-3. Loop all connections
+    - The selected functions are executed and their result stored

-4. If there are available results for each `"from"` function, the connection starts
+3. If there are available results for each `"from"` function, the connection starts
     1. Execute the transition
         - JSONata returning `{"to":[…]}`
         - Available `$.from` array, `$.global` object, and `$.local` object